-International research shows that sound can have a very strong impact on branding and brand identity.
+International research shows that sound can have a powerful impact on branding and brand identity.

 There are excellent professional services that you can use to help your business with audio branding.
-For example, here at Voquent, we regularly assist with audio branding services which include voice-over services for logos, straplines, telephone IVR systems and of course, the narration of promo videos and explainers.
+For example, here at Voquent, we regularly assist with audio branding services, which include voice-over for logos, straplines, telephone IVR systems and of course, the narration of promo videos and explainers.

 The question isn't: 'do I need an audio branding service?'
 It is: 'what type of audio branding is right for my business?'.

 Understanding what audio branding is is essential in assessing the needs of your business, which will determine how the business should incorporate it into your marketing strategy.